2021–22 Liga IV: Suceava County

-The bottom six teams from the regular season meet once with the other teams to contest against relegation.
-Teams started the Relegation play-out with their points from the Regular season halved, rounded upwards, and no other records carried over from the Regular season.
+The championship play-out was played between the bottom six teams of the regular season, each team meeting the others once.
+Teams started the play-out with their points from the regular season halved, rounded upwards, and no other records were carried over from the regular season.

 Teleorman County

+The following changes have taken place from the 2019–20 season: